benjaminpeek/startup/conflictTest.md

-Conflict test made is VS Code
+Conflict test made is GitHub